Yamato-Security/WELA/README.md

         -USDateFormat : Output the dates in MM-DD-YYYY format (Default: YYYY-MM-DD) -EuropeDateFormat : Output the dates in DD-MM-YYYY format (Default: YYYY-MM-DD) -UTC : Output in UTC time
-        -HideDisplayTimezone : Hide Displays the timezone used -ShowLogonID : Specify if you want to see Logon IDs -Japanese : Output in Japanese
+        -HideTimezone : Hides the timezone being used -ShowLogonID : Specify if you want to see Logon IDs -Japanese : Output in Japanese